PROCESS.md

 Write the workflow in plain language.
 An AI agent runs it, adapts to nuance, handles edge cases you didn't think of, and pauses for your approval when it matters.

---- name: invoice-chase description: Chase an overdue invoice until paid. --- ## Rules - Escalate: If invoice 30 days or more overdue, notify account manager at amelia.brooks@kinsleyandco.co.uk. ## Todos [ ] Send reminder Description: Draft a reminder.
+--- name: invoice-chase description: Chase an overdue invoice until paid. --- ## Rules Escalate: If invoice 30 days or more overdue, notify account manager at amelia.brooks@kinsleyandco.co.uk. ## Todos [ ] Send reminder Description: Use gmail to draft a reminder, working from assets/invoice-reminder-template.md.
 If this is the 3rd attempt, use a firmer tone.
-Approval: required Sources: gmail Assets: assets/invoice-reminder-template.md [ ] Log outcome Description: Update CRM with message sent and next follow-up date.
-Sources: hubspot
+Approval: required [ ] Log outcome Description: In hubspot, update the record with the message sent and next follow-up date.

 Writing a PROCESS.md